gosang/gosang.github.io/content/posts/publish-research-papers-or-formal-blogs-with-visual-studio-code-and-latex.md

 ### 1. Install Visual Studio Code and LaTeX

 If you haven't already, download and install [Visual Studio Code](https://code.visualstudio.com/).
 Also, ensure that you have LaTeX (TeX Live) installed on your system.
-[TeX Live](https://tug.org/texlive/) is a common distribution to consider.
+[TeX Live](https://tug.org/texlive/) is a common distribution and it comes with the required packages, etc. If you want a lightweight or on-the-fly package installation, [MiKTeX](https://miktex.org/) is another option to consider.

 ### 2. Install the LaTeX-Workshop Extension